Folkton Drums

-The Folkton Drums are a very rare set of three decorated chalk objects in the shape of drums or solid cylinders dating from the Neolithic period.
-Found in a child's grave near the village of Folkton in northern England, they are now on loan to Stonehenge Visitor Centre from the British Museum.
-A similar object, the Burton Agnes drum was found 15 miles away near Burton Agnes in 2015, and another example, the Lavant drum, was excavated in 1993 in Lavant, West Sussex.
+The Folkton Drums are a rare set of three decorated chalk objects in the shape of drums or solid cylinders dating from the Neolithic period.
+Found in a child's grave near the village of Folkton in the East Riding of Yorkshire in northern England, they are now on loan to Stonehenge Visitor Centre from the British Museum.
+A similar object, the Burton Agnes drum was found 15 mi away near Burton Agnes in 2015, and another example, the Lavant drum, was excavated in 1993 in Lavant, West Sussex.

 Their purpose remains obscure.
 They were given the name "drum" to describe their shape, rather than from any thought they might be percussion instruments.